ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 * Storing passwords “in the clear” (unencrypted).
 Obviously, if an attacker gets this data, the attacker can use all the passwords. **_Don’t do this!_**

-* Hashing the passwords (e.g., with SHA-256).
+* Hashing the passwords (e.g., with MD5, SHA-1, or SHA-256).
 Attackers have tools that can brute-force guess billions of passwords, hash them all, and compare them with the hashed values, so this does not protect the passwords. **_Don’t do this!_**

 * Per-user salted hashes.
 This combines the password with a random per-user value called a “salt”, then hashes the combination.
 The problem is that modern hash algorithms are so fast that attackers can still guess billions of passwords and often find a user’s password.
 Again, **_don’t do this!_**